 The good news: neither platform requires personal credit checks or personal guarantees, which is a relief for founders who've already personally guaranteed everything else.

 Ramp offers real-time bi-directional syncing through direct API connection, meaning transactions sync to QuickBooks Online in real time after approval.
-The platform also provides auto-categorization with accuracy measured relative to employee coding, though without a publicly documented benchmark.
+The platform also provides auto-categorization, with accuracy that improves as it learns your team's coding.

 Brex takes a different approach, providing near real-time syncing through dual methods: a dedicated connection plus bank feed syncing.
-However, there's a critical limitation: Brex enforces one Brex account per QuickBooks Online account, and edits in QuickBooks don't sync back to Brex.
-Your bookkeeper will probably mention this limitation more than once.
+However, there's a critical limitation: Brex's sync is forward-only—edits made in QuickBooks don't sync back to Brex, and transactions older than 90 days won't sync.
+Your bookkeeper will probably mention this more than once.

-Ramp offers real-time bi-directional sync via API and is rated 4.5 stars on the Xero marketplace.
+Ramp offers real-time bi-directional sync via API and rates well on the Xero marketplace.

-Brex supports standard bank feed automation and real-time or near-real-time syncing with Xero, rather than relying only on daily bank feed updates.
-However, user ratings average just 2.83 stars, suggesting meaningful friction compared to Ramp's approach.
+Brex supports standard bank feed automation and real-time or near-real-time syncing with Xero.
+However, user ratings run meaningfully lower than Ramp's, suggesting more friction.

-Delayed or incomplete expense data pushes reconciliation into the second week of every month.
+Integration quality is where the two most affect your close.
 Ramp offers stronger, more bi-directional QuickBooks Online and Xero integrations with generally smoother real-time categorization, while Brex sync is functional but more often reviewed as clunkier and slower.

 For businesses managing cash flow through daily monitoring, this difference in integration quality can affect how quickly your finance team spots issues.
 One limitation affects both platforms: neither provides robust multi-entity support for QuickBooks Online.
 SMBs expecting to scale into multiple entities should plan migration to NetSuite or Sage Intacct early.

-Ramp offers 1–1.5% cashback on all qualified purchases, with 1.5% common but determined by Ramp per customer.
-The simplicity is the appeal: there are no category restrictions, spending caps, or rotating categories to track.
+Ramp offers up to 1.5% cashback on qualified purchases, set per customer (so your rate may be lower).
+The simplicity is the appeal: there are no rotating categories to track.
+Note that bill-pay/accounts-payable transactions don't earn cashback.

 Rideshare (Uber, Lyft): 7x points